Kodlak15/aoc2023/src/day12/notes.md

 => The second value (1) corresponds to the second ??
 => The third value (3) corresponds to ?##

 In the first group, there is 1 broken spring that can be in one of two positions.
 Thus, there are 2 possible arrangements in that group.

 The same logic applies to the second group.

 In the third group, there are 3 broken springs, two of which are already known.
 Thus, there is only 1 possible arrangement in that group.

 To get the total number of possible arrangements, multiply the possible arrangements for each group together to get 2 * 2 * 1 = 4.

-Example: #????
+Example Group: #????
 3
 - b = 3 broken springs
 - k = 1 known location
 - u = (b - k) = 2 unknown locations